Skip to main content

 We are a disability confident employer, committed to enabling and supporting all staff to work and fulfil their potential.
 This includes adjustments and adaptations to working arrangements and equipment or software to ensure equal opportunity to work and access to the workplace.

-Everyone at Kingston University should be treated with dignity and respect and bullying, harassment and discrimination of any kind are not tolerated.
+Everyone at Kingston University should be treated with dignity and respect.
+Bullying, harassment and discrimination of any kind are not tolerated.
 Our Dignity at Work procedure provides a formal mechanism to deal with an employee's concerns, while the harassment scheme provides informal support from trained volunteers.
 Please find more information here.

 Kingston University provides its staff with this independent, free, confidential, 24/7 Employee Assistance Programme through Workplace Options to offer a little extra support to help you manage life's everyday challenges.
 StaffSpace provides more information for current staff.